ThijsTerporten/Climbing-Traveller/README.md

 Even though I was able to fix it, it learned me an important lesson to implement the correct classes in the proper order early on.
 Which made making the footer and the remaining pages significantly faster.
 Furthermore the mistake made implementing the bootstrap grid would lead to a lot of unneccesary css which could have been avoided if the grid was implemented earlier on in development.
+After doing testing I found out that this affected the targets of my links using the navigation as well.
+This has since been fixed.

+#### Dropdown burger menu not collapsing when clicking on a link

+During testing I noticed that the burger menu wouldn't collapse when using the links thus covering the content it is navigating to.
+This was fixed by going through bootstrap documentation and using google.
+The terms 'data-target' and 'data-toggle' came up.
+Adding the data-target:"navbar.collapse.show" to al nav-items fixed the issue.

+#### Colors of nav-items in navbar and dropdown-menu

+While testing I noticed that it was a bad UX to have the nav-items remain in the same color while hovering on them with the mouse.
+Using dev-tools I was able to find out what classes to target in CSS this however didn't fix my problem immediatly, after doing some googling I found out that bootstrap classes had to be overwritten.
+I did this by using !important in my CSS code.

 #### 27-crags link icons in bouldering and lead.html